Site Assessments & Remediation/Reclamation

 Solstice manages site assessments differently.
 We look at each piece of the puzzle – from a site’s history to its current make-up – to understand the full picture and develop plans based on informed decision-making.
 We target identified risks on sites by deploying high resolution, advanced assessments that reduce uncertainty and improve cost efficiency.

-Solstice’s team and our strategic partners allows us to lead projects across diverse industries, from resource development (e.g., oil and gas, mining) to urban development (e.g., roads, utilities, infrastructure, subdivisions, and land use policy).
+Our environmental consulting firm and strategic partners can lead projects across diverse industries from resource development (e.g., oil and gas, mining) to urban development (e.g., roads, utilities, infrastructure, subdivisions, and land use policy).
 Our staff includes technical experts in biophysical sciences (e.g., soils, forestry, wildlife, and vegetation ecology) and applied disciplines, such as wetland ecology, conservation, reclamation planning, regulatory approvals, and environmental policy.

 Environmental reclamation returns lands disturbed by mining, oil and gas activities, transportation or logging back to either economically productive or natural habitats.
 Reclamation can include earthworks and soil management to return the site back to the surrounding landscape, followed by the planting of crops or native vegetation, weed control, erosion control and site monitoring.